solvithrastar/Inversionson/README.md

 }
 ```

-Inversionson is a workflow manager which automatically performs a Full-waveform inversion(FWI) of seismic data.
-It has built in support for various types of FWI workflows:
-* A standard workflow like for example in [Krischer et al, 2018](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2017JB015289)
-* The dynamic mini-batch workflow described by [van Herwaarden et al, 2020](https://academic.oup.com/gji/article/221/2/1427/5743423)
-* The wavefield-adapted mesh workflow described by [Thrastarson et al, 2020](https://academic.oup.com/gji/article/221/3/1591/5721256)
-* A combination of dynamic mini-batches and wavefield adapted meshes.
+The paper describes workflows which were supported in [v0.0.1](https://github.com/solvithrastar/Inversionson/releases/tag/v0.0.1-minibatch) of Inversionson.
+In the latest version, we have made some changes.
+In the previous version, we used optimization routines from Salvus, but we have now stopped supporting them and created a basis for implementing our own optimization routines within Inversionson.
+This release includes two versions of the [Adam](https://arxiv.org/abs/1412.6980) optimization method.
+More details on that later.
+We plan on adding more optimization routines in the future, as we have built a basis to be able to do so relatively easily.

-It has built in support for using a validation dataset, which is a dataset that is not explicitly a part of the inversion but is reserved for monitoring the inversion procedure with an independent dataset.
+Inversionson has built in support for using a validation dataset, which is a dataset that is not explicitly a part of the inversion but is reserved for monitoring the inversion procedure with an independent dataset.
 The validation dataset can be used to tune regularization for example.
 There is also support for reserving a test dataset to compute misfit for at the end of the inversion process.

-The inversion will be automatically documented in an easily readable MarkDown file.
-By setting some environment variables regarding Twilio, Inversionson can send you a WhatsApp message after each iteration.
+The design principle of Inversionson is that it runs on a machine that can in principle be a laptop, but ideally it's a desktop machine.
+This machine only serves as a controller and does not do any heavy computations.
+It submits jobs to HPC clusters to do everything that would normally take time.
+This is done in order to make the workflow as parallel as possible, and it saves a lot of time.

 ## Central Libraries